SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 **AD/AE Appendices.**

 This committee has the following charge:
 * Implement a program of actions to mentor authors in the preparation of the appendices.
-This may include a webinar, a blog post, in-person consultation at SC18, expanding the reproducibility FAQ, etc.
+This may include webinars, blog posts, expanding the reproducibility FAQs, etc.
 * Inspect the appendices of submitted papers, follow artifact URLs to check their contents, and support authors with appendix improvement, if needed.